1200wd/bitcoinlib/README.rst

 -----------------------

 Allows you to use easy to remember passphrases consisting of a number of words to store private keys (BIP0039).
-You can password protect this passphrase (BIP0038), and use the HD Wallet structure to generate a almost infinite number of new private keys and bitcoin addresses (BIP0043 and BIP0044).
+You can password protect this passphrase (BIP0038), and use the HD Wallet structure to generate an almost infinite number of new private keys and bitcoin addresses (BIP0043 and BIP0044).

 Example: Generate a list of words passphrase and derive a private key seed